yujintong/pvpgn-server-bak/README.md

 # start mysql to store data
 docker run -d \              # run detached
-  --name mysql \             # set a name for mysql --restart unless-stopped \ # auto restart the container if it crash, unless you stop it by yourself -v /your/db/storage:/var/lib/mysql \ # mount database storage to the host mysql:8.0.23 --default-authentication-plugin=mysql_native_password # use native password instead of default "caching_sha2_password" authentication plugin, which is not supported by php and some legacy software
+  --name mysql \             # set a name for mysql --restart unless-stopped \ # auto restart the container if it crash or server restart, unless you manually stop it -v /your/db/storage:/var/lib/mysql \ # mount database storage to the host mysql:8.0.23 --default-authentication-plugin=mysql_native_password # use native password instead of default "caching_sha2_password" authentication plugin, which is not supported by php and some legacy software

 # run pvpgn with bnetd and mysql support
-docker run -d \                   # run detached --name pvpgn-bnetd \            # set a name for the container --restart unless-stopped \      # auto restart the container if it crash, unless you stop it by yourself -p 6112:6112 -p 6112:6112/udp \ # forwarding default bnetd port with both tcp and udp protocol -v /your/config/dir:/usr/local/etc/pvpgn \ # configuration mounting -v /your/assets/dir:/usr/local/var/pvpgn \ # assets mounting
+docker run -d \
+  --name pvpgn-bnetd \
+  --restart unless-stopped \
+  -p 6112:6112 -p 6112:6112/udp \ # forwarding default bnetd port with both tcp and udp protocol -v /your/config/dir:/usr/local/etc/pvpgn \ # configuration mounting
+  -v /your/assets/dir:/usr/local/var/pvpgn \ # assets mounting